yidas/codeigniter-queue-worker/README.md

 {
     protected function handleListen()
     {
+        // Your own method to detect job existence
-        // `true` for job existing, which leads to dispatch worker(s).
+        // return `true` for job existing, which leads to dispatch worker(s).
-        // `false` for job not found, which would keep detecting new job return $this->myjobs->exists();
+        // return `false` for job not found, which would keep detecting new job return $this->myjobs->exists();
     }
 // ...